TX-XR/Sketch2Terrain-CHI25/README.md

 ### Set up dominant hand
 1. From the top menu of the Unity Editor, navigate to **Sketch2TerrainSetting > ExperimentSetting** to open the **Application Settings** in Inspector.
 2. Under the **Handness > Primary Hand** in Inspector, select Right Hand or Right Hand.
-3. Under the **Interface > Development Mode** in Inspector, select Data Collection for data collection mode, where researchers prepare training data for AI algorithms by tracing random terrain models.
+3. Under the **Interface > Development Mode** in Inspector.
+Select **Data Collection** for data collection mode, where researchers prepare training data for AI algorithms by tracing random terrain models.
+Select **Experiment** for Experimentation mode, where participants follow the experimental procedure to complete the experiment session.
 # Customize system settings
 You can try out different system settings (eg: distance thresholds for intersection detection) than those we chose in the paper, by creating your own ScriptableObject: